Cimagroup/SurveyGreenAI/README.md

 ### Installation in Windows

 1. Install GitBash (https://git-scm.com/downloads).
-2. Open a terminal and execute in the "data_reduction/Original_Repositories":
+2. Open a terminal and execute in "data_reduction/Original_Repositories":

 ```bash
 ./clone_repos.bat
 ```
-3. To conclude the installation, go to the same location a ssetup.py and execute in a terminal:
+3. To conclude the installation, go to the same location as setup.py and execute in a terminal:

 ```bash
 ./install.bat